Quartz and Granite, what's the difference?

 - Comes in a limited range of colours

-Unlike Granite, which is 100% natural, Quartz is a semi natural man made product.
-Quartz is made by mixing the natural mineral quartz with various resins, polymers and pigments.
-The ratio of these ingredients is approximately 90% quartz to 10% resins, polymers and pigments.
+Quartz worktops are a semi natural man made product.
+They are made is made by mixing the natural mineral quartz with various resins, polymers and pigments.
+The ratio of these ingredients is approximately 90% quartz to 10% resins, polymers and pigments

-The most popular brands of Quartz are Silestone, Caesarstone, Compac, Unistone and Cimistone.
+The most popular brands of Quartz are Silestone, Caesarstone, Cambria, Compac, Unistone and Cimistone.

 The advantages of Quartz:

-- 100% non porous, so it's almost impossible to stain.
+- 100% non porous, so it's almost impossible to stain and is suitable for kosher kitchens

 The disadvantages of Quartz:

-- Quartz is not 100% natural like granite.
+- It is not 100% natural like granite